RobotOptimist/macivor/content/blog/getting-hired.md

 Most companies had at least two interviews - culture fit and technical aptitude.

 I had a few interviews where I decided the culture fit was not for me.
 These usually resulted from strange or funny interactions.
-For example, once I'd asked a hiring manager to describe the values of his company.
+For example, once I asked a hiring manager to describe the values of his company.
 He said:

 >"Uh, no one as ever asked me that.
 I guess... 'work hard?'"